chijosh/fe-challenge/README.md

 * Typescript is mandatory

+_Hint: You will find the products in the data folder_

 &nbsp;
 &nbsp;

 ## The task

 _Try to imagine a wild product owner approaching you and wanting to improve the shopping experience for our customers.
 The following requirements are specified_